rpicard/explore-flask/deployment.md

 You should now be able to make your requests to Nginx and receive the response from your app.

+{ SEE MORE:
+- Nginx configuration section in the Gunicorn docs will give you more information about setting Nginx up for this purpose: http://docs.gunicorn.org/en/latest/deploy.html#nginx-configuration }

 #### ProxyFix

 You main run into some issues with Flask not properly handling the proxied requests.
 It has to do with those headers we set in the Nginx configuration.
 We can use the Werkzeug ProxyFix to, ugh, fix the proxy.